 Our PHP agent auto-instruments your code so you can start monitoring applications.
-You can use our launcher, or follow the instructions in this document to complete a basic PHP agent installation.
+You can use our guided installation for an automated install, or follow the instructions in this document to complete a basic PHP agent installation.
+Either way, you need a New Relic account.
+(It's free, forever.)

 Our PHP agent consists of two basic components: